fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 They're there to carve you into the best person you can be. they're there to constantly remind you that the only way is to orient yourself towards truth.

-So, getface the truth.
-if not for you,
+So, get out there and face the truth. if not for you,
-> There is never a perfect time to leave that bad relationship, that
+There is never a perfect time to leave that bad relationship, that
 > “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 > If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 > The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.